-Welcome to Hot Springs County Road & Bridge
+Welcome to the Hot Springs County, Wyoming County Road and Bridge Department

 Independent Record Photos

 So, your road & bridge crew is busy.
 We have 235 miles of County roads in Hot Springs County, and it is an ongoing job to maintain them.

 We had outgrown our Road and Bridge Shop, and a new addition was added to the original building.
 The funding for the project came from a State Consensus grant.
 Watch how the work progressed on the addition in the photos below.

 Work is completed on the East River Road.